 - The National Report (8,500 words, including executive summary and any statistical annexes), highlights the main accomplishments in the implementation of national development strategies and policies, the country has undertaken.
 It can identify obstacles to implementation that require regional and global cooperation, and make proposals in this regard.
-The Executive Summary (1 page) should highlight the key findings. - The report can include analyses at the national level on the thematic focus of the 2014 AMR theme: "Addressing ongoing and emerging challenges for meeting the Millennium Development Goals in 2015 and for sustaining development gains in the future." - The report can expand on the Country's efforts to integrate the three pillars of sustainable development in its policies. - It can also draw attention to other key sustainable development issues relevant to the presenting country within the national, regional or global context.
+The Executive Summary (one page) should highlight the key findings. - The report should include analysis at the national level on the thematic focus of the 2015 ECOSOC annual theme: "Managing the transition from the Millennium Development Goals to the sustainable development goals: What will it take". - The report should expand on the country's efforts to integrate the three pillars of sustainable development in its policies. - The report can also draw attention to other key sustainable development issues relevant to the presenting country within the national, regional or global context.